minid33/AutobenchmarkUI/README.md

 ## Using another production webserver
 At its core the AutobenchmarkUI is simply a flask application.
 You can read alternative ways to deploy [here](http://flask.pocoo.org/docs/deploying/)

+# Things that I'd like to do to this project:
+* Remove dependancy on mongokit, it was initially introduced to enforce structure on our data but this really kills the power of a NoSQL to add new structures when we need to.
+* Evaluate using an alternative graphing library that has a more open liscence.
+* Clean up the pip_requirements.txt to remove requirements that are not used.
+* Rename testcasename to benchmarkname